rkrx/php-logger-essentials/README.md

 ```

 ### `ExtendedLogger` for sub-loggers
 You can create subloggers from a logger-instance.
-The reason is to easly create a base-context for all deriving log-messages.
-So you can track, how a certain log-message come from.
-In a different project, the call-context could be different.
+The reason is to have a base-context for all deriving log-messages.
+So you can track, where a certain log-message came from.

 ```PHP
 $psrLogger = ...;